Sukruthmothakapally/Application-Engineering-and-Development---Java---Assignments/README.md

 Use RSA-2048 encryption ECB/PKCS1Padding

 Demonstrate signing a message and validating the signature using RSA-2048 keys between Alice and Bob

+Excercise 7 :

+(a) Write a generic method to count the number of elements in a collection that have a specific property (for example, odd integers, prime numbers, palindromes).

+(b) Write a generic method to exchange the positions of two different elements in an array.

+(c) Write a generic method to find the maximal element in the range [begin, end) of a list.

 Exercise 8 :